-Unfortunately many of these youth have a history of trauma which has never been dealt with and they have been labelled with a diagnosis rather than treating the actual underlying trauma.
-These traumatic experiences before becoming homeless may be abuse, neglect, chronic stress, discrimination, bullying, family breakdown, illness, death.
+Unfortunately, many of these youth have a history of trauma that has never been dealt with and they have been labeled with a diagnosis rather than treating the actual underlying trauma.
+These traumatic experiences before becoming homeless may be abuse, neglect, chronic stress, discrimination, bullying, family breakdown, illness, and death.

-Something to understand is that many of these statistics might not even capture fully the amount of individuals who have dealt with a significant trauma in their life before the age of 18.
+Something to understand is that many of these statistics might not even capture fully the number of individuals who have dealt with significant trauma in their life before the age of 18.

-At my place of work we have been giving clients the ACE score to fill out which has 10 questions that score adverse childhood experiences out of ten.
-The studies have shown that the higher the trauma, the more likelihood the person will experience mental health challenges, suicidality, have unhealthy relationships and heavier addictions.
+At my place of work, we have been giving clients the ACE score to fill out which has 10 questions that score adverse childhood experiences out of ten.
+Studies have shown that the higher the trauma, the more likelihood the person will experience mental health challenges, suicidality, unhealthy relationships, and heavier addictions.

-· Something to consider is that these individuals may have been told their whole life that something is wrong with them, the last thing we should be saying is “whats wrong with you.”
-What might happen with this individual is they may take that message and internalize it towards them self (Van der Kolk, 2014).
+· Something to consider is that these individuals may have been told their whole life that something is wrong with them, the last thing we should be saying is “what’s wrong with you.”
+What might happen with these individuals is they may take that message and internalize it towards themself (Van der Kolk, 2014).

 · It isn’t always necessary to know how things develop for a person, but sometimes it can open our eyes and often help if we can understand the deeper story which then will make sense why a person acts the way they do.